alexlawrence/reznik/README.md

 #reznik

-reznik analyzes dependencies for [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) modules and can output the results as JSON, dot, plain text or as an HTML based module browser.
+reznik analyzes dependencies for [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) modules and outputs the results as JSON, dot, plain text or as an HTML based module browser.

 ###Code checks